New Jersey

 Online sports betting in The Garden State

 Sports betting caught the attention of voters in New Jersey back in 2011.
-After a voter referendum that year, a sports betting law in NJ was passed in 2012, but unfortunately, that didn’t mean residents had free reign to start firing off wagers on pro sports.
+After a voter referendum that year, a sports betting law in NJ was passed in 2012, but unfortunately, that didn’t mean residents had free rein to start firing off wagers on pro sports.
 Instead, the subject of sports betting was at the forefront of lawsuits and appeals for the next five years until the Supreme Court decided to overturn PASPA in 2018.

 Now that no one could legally challenge New Jersey’s sports betting law, Governor Phil Murphy signed an updated law later in 2018.
 The New Jersey Division of Gaming Enforcement was appointed to approve and hand out licenses.